joelevering/gomud/README.md

 # BUGS

 # TODO
+* Write a boat load of tests
-* Move commands from conn_handler to a new file
+  * All commands
 * Add NPCs/bots
   * ~~NPCs have stats and live in rooms~~
   * ~~Load NPCs~~